-Lake Wallenpaupack Real Estate in NEPA Valley
+Wallenpaupack Lakefront Property in NEPA Valley

 Lake Wallenpaupack is located in Northeastern Pennsylvania (NEPA), in Wayne and Pike Counties.
-Partially located in the area known as the Pocono Mountains, Lake Wallenpaupack is within vacationing distance of millions of residents of the Mid-Atlantic States.
+Partially located in the area known as the Pocono Mountains, lakefront pa property Lake Wallenpaupack is within vacationing distance of millions of residents of the Mid-Atlantic States.
 Philadelphia, New York, Trenton, and Scranton are all within 100 miles driving distance.

 Lake Wallenpaupack Activities: